Back to blog

 • Business hours.
 Make them accurate.
 If you're closed Sundays, say so.

 • Service categories.
-Pick "Insulation Contractor" and any others that apply.
+Pick "Flooring Contractor" or "Concrete Contractor" and any others that apply.

 • Description.
 Write a short paragraph about your business.
-Mention spray foam, fiberglass, attic insulation, basement insulation, whatever you do.
+Mention epoxy floors, polyaspartic coatings, garage floor coatings, basement and patio floors, whatever you do.

 Aim for at least 20 photos.
 I know that sounds like a lot.
 Start with these:

 • 3 to 5 photos of actual job sites.
-Show crews at work.
-Show the foam being sprayed.
-Show the finished product.
+Show crews grinding the concrete.
+Show the flake broadcast.
+Show the glossy finished floor.
 Real work photos beat stock images every time.

 • 2 to 3 photos of your equipment and truck.
-Contractors want to see you're professional and established.
+Homeowners want to see you're professional and established.

 • 2 photos of your team.
 People buy from people.
 Show your crew.

-• 1 to 2 photos of your office or storefront.
+• 1 to 2 photos of your shop or showroom floor.

-Step 4: The Review Strategy That Gets You Into the 3-Pack
+Step 4: The Review Strategy That Closes Jobs

 You need reviews.
 Real ones.
 From real customers.